lambda-feedback/shimmy/README.md

 - `data` (object, optional): free-form, passed through as-is.
 - There is no `stage` field, by design: an evaluation function can never claim `preparing`, `evaluating`, `completed`, or `failed` — those remain exclusively shim-authored.
 Custom events are always delivered with `"stage": "progress"`.

 The response status is informational only — the evaluation function should treat every response as fire-and-forget and never fail on a non-2xx status.
-Delivery is best-effort, same as outbound callback delivery: `202` accepted (delivery to `callbackUrl` is then attempted in the background), `400` malformed body or empty `message`, `413` body too large, `429` rate limited, `503` no request currently associated with the listener (e.g. a stray POST after the request has already finished).
+Delivery is best-effort, same as outbound callback delivery: `202` accepted (delivery to `callbackUrl` is then attempted in the background), `400` malformed body or empty `message`, `413` body too large, `429` rate limited, `503` no request currently associated with the listener (e.g. a stray POST arriving after both the request has finished and the grace period below has elapsed).

 To bound how much an evaluation function (which may be running untrusted, sandboxed code) can push through this channel, events are capped before relay: